Wingertshellicus: Morphology

 Wingertshellicus measured about 7.5 cm long.
 The body of consists of just two main parts (tagmata): a short head and an elongated trunk.

 The head possess a pair of large stalked compound eyes and 7 pairs of appendages.
 The first appendages are long, annulated antennae.
 Within the remaining 6 pairs of leg-like appendages, the anterior 2 pairs are short and stout while the posterior 3 pairs were significantly elongated.
 The segmentation of the post-antennular appendages obscured by their limited preservation.
-A ventral triangular projection with terminal mouth opening located between the posteroir appendages.
+A ventral triangular projection with terminal mouth opening located between the posterior appendages.
 There is no complex mouthparts (e.g. mandible; labium) nor subdivision of a thorax for the 6 elongated appendages like those of an insect.

-The trunk comprises about 40 similar segments (somites), each carried a pair of biramous appendages with enlarged basipod (basal segment), flap-like exopods (outer branch) and slender endopods (inner branch).
+The trunk comprises about 40 similar segments (somites), each carried a pair of biramous appendages, a trait of deuteropod arthropods, with enlarged basipod (basal segment), flap-like exopods (outer branch) and slender endopods (inner branch).
 The appendages were subequal, lacking any evidence of specializations. the trunk terminated by a pair of fluke-like appendages with flagellate structures.